Geeks in Phoenix

 Now, was the old drive bootable (contained the operating system)?
 If so, then there will be a boot record that needs to be deleted before you can reuse it.

 If you plan on reusing the drive, simply erasing all of the data on the drive should work.
-If you plan on recycling it, then you will need to securely erase all of the data so no one can successfully recover anything from it.
+If you plan on recycling it, you will need to securely erase all of the data so no one can successfully recover anything from it.

 If the drive was used only for storage, then erasing all of the data will work.
 If it was the boot drive in your computer, we have to erase all of the data and delete the boot record so that any computer that it is connected to does not accidentally boot up onto it.